Meshcloud/deployhero.github.io/adding-a-docker-registry.md

     restart: always
 ```

 Now let's start the compose file on the `docker-registry` machine _from our own host_ :

 ```bash
 docker-machine env docker-registry
 docker-compose up
 ```

+When you hit the registry at its URL \`https://docker.example.com/v2\` from your browser you should see a HTTP basic auth prompt.
+If everything went well, you can log in using your supplied credentials.